merterbil/SpotifyBridge/README.md

 Press **Disconnect / Clear Cache** on the **Spotify Setup** page whenever you want to disconnect and delete that stored VFS cache.
 Use this before sharing or exporting a project that has been authenticated.

-## GitHub-Based Updates

-SpotifyBridge checks its official GitHub manifest once when the component is loaded.
-You can disable **Auto Check on Load** or run **Check for Updates** manually from the **Updates** parameter page.

-When an update is available, press **Download Update** to download the current release.
-The updater does not silently replace components or modify user projects.

-The main idea behind this release is reusable: other TouchDesigner developers can adapt the same GitHub manifest and version-check pattern for their own .tox tools.
-Each developer can publish a manifest and versioned .tox files in their own GitHub repository, then point their component's checker to that repository.
-This gives independently distributed tools a simple update channel without requiring a separate manager component.

-The manifest can describe the tool ID, latest version, public download URL, release page, publisher, and TouchDesigner compatibility.
-SpotifyBridge's [public manifest](https://github.com/merterbil/SpotifyBridge/blob/main/manifest.json) is available as a working reference.

 ## Compatibility

 The current release was built and tested with TouchDesigner 2025.33070 on macOS.